roli93/js-pattern-matching/README.md

 ```
 ### General Syntax

-The syntax always is of the form:
+The syntax is always of the form:
 ```
 match (valueToMatch)(
- listOfCommaSeparatedClosures
+ listOfCommaSeparatedCaseClosures
 )
 ```

-Each closure has to be a valid ES2015 closure and is itself of the form `(pattern) => closureBody`
+Each case-closure has to be a valid ES2015 closure and is itself of the form `(pattern) => closureBody`

 We explore different patterns in the following section